Page Status Badges

 Controlling Where Badges Appear

-By default, badges are shown both below page titles and in the sidebar.
-You can disable either location independently:
+By default, badges are shown in both locations.
+You can disable either one independently if you prefer a subtler approach.

 Page Title Only